-Reddick is a published author, who has written three books: Road Kill Art and Other Oddities, Lead Me Home, and his newest, Drifting too far from the Shore.
-In addition, he has written over a hundred short stories, essays, and works of flash fiction.
+Reddick is a published author, who has written four books: Road Kill Art and Other Oddities, Lead Me Home, Drifting too far from the Shore, and his newest Reading the Coffee Grounds and Other Stories.
+In addition, he has written over three hundred hundred short stories, essays, and works of flash fiction and has been included in seventeen collections.

-Drifting too far from the Shore has been nominated for the Pulitzer Prize, a PEN-Faulkner award, and a ForeWord award in fiction.
+Drifting too far from the Shore was nominated for the Pulitzer Prize, a PEN-Faulkner award, and a ForeWord award in fiction.
+Recently, Road Kill Art and Other Oddities, was republished by Aakenbaaken and Kent and won “Honorable Mention” in the New England Book Festival.

 Niles’ interview with Southern writer Lee Smith has been requested for publication in The Sourland Mountain Review.
 Previously, the interview appeared in his dissertation Eccentricity as Narrative Technique and in Southern Voices in Every Direction by Iris Press.